Battletoads (2020 video game): Plot

 Trapped in a fantasy simulator bunker for 26 years, the Battletoads awaken to discover they are no longer intergalactic heroes and have fallen into modern-day obscurity.
-In a bid to reclaim their glory, they set out to once again defeat their old longtime nemesis, the Dark Queen.
-But when they confront the queen, they end up teaming up with her to take down an evil alien race called the Topians, who have not only stolen the queen's powers but also were the ones who trapped the toads in the bunker.
+In a bid to reclaim their glory, they set out to once again defeat their old longtime nemesis, the Dark Queen, after Rash deduces her location.
+But when they confront the queen, they end up teaming up with her to take down an evil alien race called the Topians, who have not only stolen the queen's powers, but also were the ones who trapped the toads in the bunker.

 Development and release

 The reboot was developed by Dlala Studios with the assistance and supervision of series creator Rare.
 Dlala Studios previously worked on Overruled, a platform brawler.
 Prior to the game's announcement at E3 2018, the Battletoads series had been dormant for decades and was last displayed in the 2015 retrospective compilation Rare Replay.
 Rare's intention was to remake classic Battletoads gameplay without the limitations of 1980s hardware.
 The game received its first gameplay trailer at the June 2019 E3 and was playable at Microsoft's November X019 trade show.
 The game was originally anticipated for a 2019 release as an Xbox One exclusive, but was later set for release on August 20, 2020, for Windows and Xbox One.